sam-zheng/cotdpd/dl/ld.md

 # How runtime dynamic linker works in Linux
 How the runtime dynamic linker works in Linux had been a technical debt for me for a really long time until I decided to figure it out...
-TL;DR.
 ### 1. Prepare minimal test programs
 l1.c, which will be compiled into a shared lib (so), defines a function which will be called by the main program (l2, see below):